 Venue : Online（Zoom, YouTube）

-Organised by：International Joint Digital Archiving Center for Japanese Art and Culture (ARC-iJAC) & Support Program for Research Center Formation, Art Research Center, Ritsumeikan University
+Organised by：International Joint Digital Archiving Center for Japanese Art and Culture (ARC-iJAC) & Program for Supporting Research Center Formation, Art Research Center, Ritsumeikan University

 ※This event is open to everyone, and non-ARC members are also invited to participate via the following link: